MPRE Common Test Accommodations

 As stated in the MPRE Test Day Policies, examinees are allowed to bring certain items in a clear plastic bag, such as unwrapped cough drops or hard candy; medication; and glucose tablets or gel.
 It is not necessary to submit a request to bring any items that are expressly permitted by the policies.

-In addition, medical aids that are necessary to ambulate (cane, crutches, walker, wheelchair, service animal, prosthetic limb, cast, brace, or sling), are necessary to communicate (hearing aid, voice amplifier), or are required for medical or health reasons (heart monitor, epinephrine auto-injector, insulin pump, glucose monitor, blood sugar testing kit, TENS unit) are allowed without submitting a request, but such items may be inspected by test center supervisors.
+In addition, medical aids that are necessary to ambulate (cane, crutches, walker, wheelchair, service animal, prosthetic limb, cast, brace, or sling), are necessary to communicate (hearing aid, voice amplifier), or are required for medical or health reasons (heart monitor, epinephrine auto-injector, insulin pump, glucose monitor, blood sugar testing kit, small inhaler TENS unit) are allowed without submitting a request, but such items may be inspected by test center supervisors.